Maximum penalized likelihood estimation in semiparametric capture-recapture models: Application to real data

-Using $K=7$ B-spline basis functions, we conduct a full leave-one-out cross-validation, as described in Section \ref{crossval}, in order to obtain an appropriate vector of smoothing parameters, yielding $\mathbf{h} = (2^{-1},2^{16},2^{2})$ (from the potential grid specified as in (\ref{grid}), with $u_1=-10$ and $u_2=16$).
+Using $K=7$ B-spline basis functions, we conducted a full leave-one-out cross-validation, as described in Section \ref{crossval}, in order to obtain an appropriate vector of smoothing parameters, yielding $\mathbf{h} = (2^{-1},2^{16},2^{2})$.
 Note that the high value of $h_2$ effectively leads to a linear predictor being used in the regression model for the yearlings (cf.\ the plots of the survival functions associated with this age class, given in Figure \ref{hres}).
+The AIC-based smoothing parameter selection led to $\mathbf{h} = (2^{-1},2^{8},2^{2})$ and virtually identical estimates.

-For the selected $\mathbf{h}$, we fit the semiparametric model to the data, obtaining 95\% pointwise confidence intervals via a parametric bootstrap, as described in Section \ref{estim}, considering 500 samples.
+For $\mathbf{h}=(2^{-1},2^{16},2^{2})$, we fitted the semiparametric model to the data, obtaining 95\% pointwise confidence intervals via a parametric bootstrap, as described in Section \ref{estim}, considering 500 samples.
 On an i5 CPU, at 2.27GHz and with 4GB RAM, fitting the semiparametric model took only a few seconds.
-For comparison, we repeat the same exercise for the fully parametric (logistic) model.
+For comparison, we repeated the same exercise for the fully parametric (logistic) model.
 The estimated regression functions and the corresponding 95\% pointwise confidence intervals are displayed in Figure \ref{hres}.
 The recovery probability was estimated to have slightly declined over time, which is in agreement with the findings reported by \citet{bes02}.

 In both the parametric and the semiparametric analysis, the survival probabilities are consistently lowest for the first-years and highest for the adults, as would be expected, with the youngest birds more susceptible to environmental conditions.
 In addition, the rate of increase in mortality is largest for first-years and smallest for adults with increasingly harsher environmental conditions (namely, the number of frost days over the winter months).
 Of particular interest for both first-years and adults is the observed relationship between the survival probability and the very harsh winter in 1962 with an observed environmental covariate value of 57.
 For the adults, the semiparametric approach suggests that the survival probability is generally constant for the majority of years, but declines for particularly harsh winters, such as that in 1962.
 This suggests that some form of threshold model may be appropriate (though obviously given the distribution of the observed covariate values it would not be possible to identify the exact threshold without additional data).
 Within the parametric (logistic) regression model the influence of the particularly harsh winter in 1962 influences the slope of the regression over all years, due to the constrained parametric relationship.
 A similar though less dramatic misfit of the parametric model may be present for the first-years, where there is some nontrivial structure in the estimated function.